 BEST OF ETHIOPIA BIRDING TOUR: DETAILED ITINERARY

-Best of Ethiopia: Day 1 Our tour begins this morning at Addis Ababa airport.
+Best of Ethiopia: Day 1 Our tour begins this morning at Addis Ababa.
 This famous African city, commonly referred to simply as Addis, is situated on the flanks of the Entoto Mountains at an altitude of 2400m, and Marabou Stork, Yellow-billed Kite, Hooded and White-backed Vultures, Dusky Turtle Dove and Pied Crow are likely to be amongst the birds we see within the city limits.

 Along the way, we should have our first chance to see such endemics as Blue-winged Geese and Wattled Ibis feeding in the moister pastures.
 Other new species during the journey are likely to include Augur Buzzard, Speckled Pigeon and Cape Crow.